 Request-Target: /CSE1234/RCSE78?ty=3&cr=Sam&fu=1

-Example 3): Semantic Discovery
+EXAMPLE 3): Semantic Discovery

 The entity wants to discover resources whose semantic description stored in the descriptor attribute of a <semanticDescriptor> child resource fulfils the semantic filter specified in SPARQL.
 In this case, the semantic descriptor of the resource to discover has to contain information about a Thing of type Car based on the concept defined in the "myOnt" ontology.